-Robotics 1: Intermediate: (SF 50285)
+Robotics 1: Intermediate (SF 50285)

-Exhibitors should complete Activities 7-12 in the Robotics 1 with EV3 project book.
 Exhibitors will design, build and program a robot that uses at least one sensor to autonomously follow a path, respond to and/or avoid obstacles.
+The robot must be autonomous and cannot be controlled remotely.
 Exhibitors in this class must use at least one sensor in their robot design.
-They will bring their project book, their program code (on laptop or on paper), and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project and specifically while preparing the exhibit.
+Exhibiting youth must complete and display a build log which contains a diagram (drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programing decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project (as well as while preparing the exhibit).
+In addition, each youth must bring their program code (on laptop or on paper), and their robot to demonstrate.
+The robot and obstacles must be able to fit on a 4' x 8' robotics table when being judged, and a 2' x 2' area when being displayed.

-Robotics 2: (SF 50286)
+Robotics 2 (SF 50286)